inf112-v19/LwjglApplicationConfiguration/Deliverables/Oblig5.md

    After the first assignment we adjusted this, and started naming them after which features we were implementing.
-This made it much easier for us to know what the others were working on, and it gave us the opportunity to easily access the different branches to make small changes and to help each other with problems.
+This made it much easier for us to know what the others were working on, and it gave us the opportunity to easily access the different branches to make small changes and help each other out with problems.
    - One of the things that have worked very well is the attendance on our group meetings.
    The whole group has showed up to almost every meeting, both the mandatory ones and whenever we met up otherwise.